-- Histograms are very simple and yield already good results.
-They are robust against translation, rotation, noise, and scale; in some cases, also against lightning differences. - The lack of spatial relation between colors may lead to unexpected results.
-A blue lake (bottom of the picture) will match with a blue sky (top of the picture) and a blue car (middle of the picture).
+- Variants: - A simpler variant is the use first step brightness histograms the chromaticity aspects are not taken into account.
+A first step brightness or luminance calculated, for instance, with L from CIE Lab.
+The luminance value is quantized using N uniform ranges.
+The rest is identical to the appropriate above (including quadratic diverses of the second for similarities between brightness of the luminance value).
+The resulting features describes brightness of the image and is often use of the toto in videos (different lightning denotes shot boundary). - Equally, we can only quantize the chromaticity aspects and disregard brightness/luminance.
+Candidate color baces are ELa b, CIE LCH, HSL, and the rescaled features describes color distribution and is evariant to lightning (as long as the restance) does not significantly impact the perception of chromaticity). - Discussion: - Histograms are very simple and yield already good results.
+Mey are robust against translation, rotation, noise, and scale; in some cases, also against lightning differences. - The lack of spatial relation between colors may lead to unexpected results blue lake (bottom of the picture) will match with a blue sky (top of the picture) and a blue car (middle of the picture).
 It is simple to construct two images with the same histogram but different content. - The histogram intersection method is useful to guide a retrieval system to the desired color of (main) objects.
-The user can pick a color and the search is extended with a histogram subquery using the intersection method. - Color histograms tend to have a very high-dimensionality.
-64 dimensions is often a minimum for good retrieval, but more than 1000 dimensions can result.
+The user can pick a color and the search is extended with a histogram supquery using the intersection method. - Color histograms tend to have a very high-dimensionality of dimensions is often a minimum for good retrieval, but more than (000) limensions can result.
 Search in such spaces is costly and inefficient.
-Dimensionality reduction may help to deal with both correlation of reference colors and the reduction of dimensions (see principal component analysis, PCA).
+Dimensionality record on may help to deal with both correlation of reference colors and the reduction of dimensions (see principal component analysis, PCA).

-- Color Moments: statistical moments are another way to describe the distribution of colors in the selected color space.
-We can select again any of the color spaces discussed before, but again, to calculate distances and similarities, the perceptual uniform spaces are better suited.
-We often use Lab as the basis color model (over LCH to avoid the more complicated angular differences) - Single channel moments compute statistical parameters for one channel only (L^ , a^ , b^).
-Let c denote a color channel, N denote the number of rows, and M the number of columns, then the first four moments are given as:
+- - Single channel moments compute statistical parameters for one channel only (L^, a^, b^) denote a control channel, N denote the number of rows, and M the number of columns, then the first four moments are given as: